There’s a lot to love about Lisbon.

 Among all the pasteis de nata I tried in Portugal, I enjoyed the offerings at Manteigaria and Pasteis de Belem the best.
 You can try Manteigaria’s pastel de nata at Time Out Market.

 Pasteis de Belem is a TripAdvisor Certificate of Excellence awardee with a stellar 4.5-star rating and a staggering 52,000 reviews.
 They make and sell about 20,000 of these pastries a day.
+Like Cervejaria Ramiro, you’ll find it on many articles listing the best places to eat in Lisbon.

 It’s obviously extremely popular but you don’t have to worry about getting a seat.
 The place is big so tables free up quickly and you can even get them in boxes of six to go.
 When we were there, the line for takeaway was actually longer.